Dynamics of interacting bosons: a compact review: Leading order approximation

 with the initial data $u_0$.
-Here $b_0=\int w(x)dx$ and $\mu_t\in \R$ is an appropriate phase. \end{theorem}
+Here ${b_0=\int w}$ and $\mu_t\in \R$ is an appropriate phase. \end{theorem}

 The first, complete proof of Theorem \ref{thm:NLSleading} has been given by Erd\"os, Schlein and Yau in \cite{ErdSchYau-07}.
-It was valid for $\beta< 1/2$ and initial states which are a product state.
-Later, in \cite{ErdSchYau-10}, Erd\"os, Schlein and Yau extended this result to all $\beta\in (0,1)$ and the general initial states \eqref{eq:initialstateNLS}.
-Both papers used the BBGKY approach (cf. Subsection \ref{ssec:methods}).
+It was valid for ${\beta< 1/2}$ and initial states which are a product state.
+Later, in \cite{ErdSchYau-10}, Erd\"os, Schlein and Yau extended this result to all ${\beta\in (0,1)}$ and the general initial states \eqref{eq:initialstateNLS}.
+Both papers used the BBGKY approach (cf.\ Section \ref{ssec:methods}).
 For $\beta < 1/6$, a similar result (for general initial states and without the assumption on the positivity of the interaction potential) has been obtained by Pickl in \cite{Pickl-10}.
 This work provided also explicit bounds on the convergence rate.

-In one dimension, for $\beta\in (0,1)$, the problem has been solved by Adami, Golse and Teta \cite{AdaGolTet-07} (see also \cite{Rosenzweig-19,AmmBre-12}).
-In two dimensions (on a torus) the problem has been studied (for $\beta<3/4$) by Kirkpatrick, Schlein and Stafillani in \cite{KirSchSta-11} and more recently by Jeblick and Pickl in \cite{JebPic-18} (without the positivity assumption on the interaction).
+In one dimension, for ${\beta\in (0,1)}$, the problem has been solved by Adami, Golse and Teta \cite{AdaGolTet-07} (see also \cite{Rosenzweig-19,AmmBre-12}).
+In two dimensions (on a torus) the problem has been studied (for ${\beta<3/4}$) by Kirkpatrick, Schlein and Stafillani in \cite{KirSchSta-11} and more recently by Jeblick and Pickl in \cite{JebPic-18} (without the positivity assumption on the interaction).
 Other results about the leading order approximation in the NLS regime include lower dimensional systems with attractive interactions \cite{CheHol-16,CheHol-17a}, systems with three-body interactions \cite{ChePav-11,CheHol-19}, derivations of lower dimensional dynamics from the three dimensional problem \cite{CheHol-13,KelTeu-16,CheHol-17,Bossmann-19,Shen-20}.